Daniel Webster: Historical evaluations

 Webster retains his high prestige in some recent historiography.
 Baxter argues that his nationalistic view of the union as one and inseparable from liberty helped the union to triumph over the states-rights Confederacy, making it his greatest contribution.
-In 1959, the Senate named Webster, Clay, Calhoun, Robert M. La Follette, and Robert A. Taft as the five greatest senators in history.
-However Bartlett, emphasizing Webster's private life, says his great oratorical achievements were in part undercut by his improvidence with money, his excessively opulent lifestyle, and his numerous conflict of interest situations.
+Bartlett, however, emphasizing Webster's private life, says his great oratorical achievements were in part undercut by his improvidence with money, his excessively opulent lifestyle, and his numerous conflict-of-interest situations.
 Remini points out that Webster's historical orations taught Americans their history before textbooks were widely available.
+In 1957, a Senate Committee headed by then Senator John F. Kennedy named Webster, Clay, Calhoun, Robert M. La Follette, and Robert A. Taft as the five greatest senators in history—portraits of the "famous five" were added to the Senate Reception Room.

 While evaluations on his political career vary, Webster is widely praised for his talent as an orator and attorney.
 Former Solicitor General Seth P. Waxman writes that "in the realm of advocacy, Webster doesn't merely sit in the Pantheon: He is Zeus himself."
 Kennedy praised Webster's "ability to make alive and supreme the latent sense of oneness, of union, that all Americans felt but few could express."
 Webster's "Reply to Hayne" in 1830 was generally regarded as "the most eloquent speech ever delivered in Congress," and was a stock exercise for oratory students for 75 years.
 Schlesinger, however, notes that he is also an example of the limitations of formal oratory: Congress heard Webster or Clay with admiration, but they rarely prevailed at the vote.
 Plainer speech and party solidarity were more effective, and Webster never approached Jackson's popular appeal.

 Memorials

-Webster's legacy has been commemorated by numerous means, including the Daniel Webster Highway and Mount Webster in New Hampshire.
-His statue stands in the National Statuary Hall Collection, while another statue stands in Central Park.
+Webster's legacy has been commemorated with statues and other memorials.
+A statue stands in the National Statuary Hall Collection, while another statue stands in Central Park.
+Another Webster statue is located outside the Massachusetts State House.
 The USS Daniel Webster (SSBN-626) and the liberty ship SS Daniel Webster were both named for Webster.
 The first Webster postage stamp was issued in 1870.
 In all, Daniel Webster is honored on 14 different US postage issues, more than most U.S. Presidents.
-There are 27 towns named for Webster in California, Florida, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Nebraska, New Hampshire, New York, North Carolina, North Dakota, Ohio, Pennsylvania, South Dakota, Texas, Virginia, and West Virginia, including two in Wisconsin (Webster, Burnett County and Webster, Vernon County), a ghost town in Colorado, and Webster and Webster Hollow in Tennessee.
+There is a Daniel Webster Highway and Mount Webster in New Hampshire There are 27 towns named for Webster in California, Florida, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Nebraska, New Hampshire, New York, North Carolina, North Dakota, Ohio, Pennsylvania, South Dakota, Texas, Virginia, and West Virginia, and Wisconsin.
+A ghost town in Colorado and Webster Hollow in Tennessee are also named for Daniel Webster.
 Seven counties or parishes are named for Webster.
+Daniel Webster Elementary School in Marshfield, Massachusetts and Daniel Webster Middle School in Los Angeles, California bear his name.